MalekMansour/Object-Detection/documentation.md

 How?:

 TODO:
-pip install opencv-python numpy imutils
+* pip install opencv-python numpy imutils
+* Add rest of the file
+* Add screenshot